Tesla Cybertruck Buying Guide 2026: US & Canada Prices, Trims & Range

 After all that, the practical question: should you buy it?
 Here’s a blunt read by buyer type.

-Good candidates: people with a comfortable budget (especially in Canada, where you have to absorb the luxury tax), who have their own garage and home-charging setup, who enjoy standing out and don’t mind the attention, who’ll actually take satisfaction in maintaining a stainless body, and who already own a normal daily driver.
+Good candidates: people with a comfortable budget, who have their own garage and home-charging setup, who enjoy standing out and don’t mind the attention, who’ll actually take satisfaction in maintaining a stainless body, and who already own a normal daily driver.
 For these “enthusiast” buyers, the Cybertruck is a nearly irreplaceable object — the novelty and the tech earn back the price.

 Who should be cautious or walk away: